 We know that it is important for kids to learn from the experts!
 Therefore, we bring in outside professionals to teach your children special skills.
 At the Academy preschools, we provide enrichment classes in art, culture, science/technology and movement/fitness.
 Some of these classes begin for children as young as one and a half year of age.
-Holly Tree provides JAM (Jesus and Me) classes in its curriculum.
 Enrichment classes are a part of your child's regular program and are included in your weekly tuition!